Last updated : December 16, 2024

 Negative dilute

-Unfortunately, the DOT requires all test subjects that receive a negative dilute drug test result to retest—and it’s got to be observed.
+Unfortunately, the DOT requires every test subject who receives a negative dilute drug test result to retest—and it’s observed.
 If the second directly observed test result is negative dilute, disciplinary action is taken.
-The driver is no longer eligible for hire until completing the return-to-duty process.
+The driver is no longer eligible for hire until they complete the return-to-duty process.

-Employers of the general workforce likely enforce a drug policy that resembles the DOT’s concerning a negative dilute drug test.
-However, retesting may or may not be included in the policy and the employee may be terminated immediately.
+Many employers of the general workforce enforce a drug policy that resembles the DOT’s concerning a negative dilute drug test.
+However, retesting may or may not be included in the policy.
+Depending on company policy, the employee may be terminated immediately.

 Positive dilute

-We mentioned above that drug abusers often try to flush drugs from their system by drinking excessive amounts of water before a drug test.
+We mentioned above that drug abusers often try to flush drugs from their system.
+Sometimes they buy products advertised to mask drug use.
+Some try drinking excessive amounts of water before a drug test diluting the urine.

-A positive dilute indicates two things to an employer.
+A positive dilute normally indicates two things to an employer.

 - There were drugs in the employee’s system at the time of the test.